Rotator Cuff Tear Surgery: Surgical Treatment

-Surgery to repair a torn rotator cuff most often involves re-attaching the tendon to the head of humerus (upper arm bone).
+Rotator Cuff Tear Surgery repairs a torn rotator cuff and involves re-attaching the tendon to the head of humerus (upper arm bone).
 A partial tear, however, may need only a trimming or smoothing procedure called a debridement.
 A complete tear within the thickest part of the tendon is repaired by stitching the two sides back together.

 Your doctor may recommend surgery for a torn rotator cuff if your pain does not improve with nonsurgical methods.
 Continued pain is the main indication for surgery.
 If you are very active and use your arms for overhead work or sports, your doctor may also suggest surgery.

-Other signs that surgery may be a good option for you include:
+Other signs that Rotator Cuff surgery may be a good option include:

 > Your symptoms have lasted 6 to 12 months